Ban Rak Thai: A charming Yunnanese village in Mae Hong Son

 The drive from Chiang Mai takes about 4.5-5 hours

-As this village has a Chinese cultural background and lifestyle, we recommend that you pay attention to the local souvenirs: green tea, oolong tea, jasmine tea, dried fruits and candied fruits, tea sets imported from China and Taiwan.
+As this village has a Chinese cultural background and lifestyle, we recommend that you pay attention to the local souvenirs such as various types of tea (green, oolong, jasmine), dried fruits, candied fruits, and tea sets imported from China and Taiwan.

 The easiest way to do this is by private transport, renting a motorcycle or car.
 The travel time is just over four hours.
 Alternatively, you can take a public bus №612 (read the details above), but then you will miss many of the sights on the way that you could see traveling in a private vehicle.